Aliases for IL1B Gene

 GeneCards Summary for IL1B Gene

-IL1B (Interleukin 1, Beta) is a Protein Coding gene.
-Diseases associated with IL1B include gastric cancer risk after h. pylori infection and periodontal disease.
-Among its related pathways are MAPK signaling pathway and Immune System.
+IL1B (Interleukin 1 Beta) is a Protein Coding gene.
+Diseases associated with IL1B include gastric cancer risk after h. pylori infection and pneumonia.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include protein domain specific binding and interleukin-1 receptor binding.

 UniProtKB/Swiss-Prot for IL1B Gene

 Potent proinflammatory cytokine.
 Initially discovered as the major endogenous pyrogen, induces prostaglandin synthesis, neutrophil influx and activation, T-cell activation and cytokine production, B-cell activation and antibody production, and fibroblast proliferation and collagen production.
 Promotes Th17 differentiation of T-cells.

 Cytokines are proteinaceous signaling compounds that are major mediators of the immune response.
 They control many different cellular functions including proliferation, differentiation and cell survival/apoptosis but are also involved in several pathophysiological processes.